anaurdea/Hyperparameter-Tuning/README.md

 - `DBREPO_PASSWORD`: DBRepo password.
 - `DBREPO_TOKEN`: TUWRD Test Instance API access token.

+So in order to reproduce the experiment, one needs both a DBRepo user as well as a TUWRD user.
+After the successfull creation of the TUWRD user, one needs to generate an access token (Settings -> Profile -> Applications -> Personal Acess Token)

 ## Dependencies

 The necessary libraries are listed in `requirements.txt`.
 Please install them using `pip install -r requirements.txt`.